voltrevo/ValueScript/README.md

 Suppose instead that `f`, `widget.calculate`, and `expensiveCalculation` are all sync functions.
 Suppose that `f` is part of an important API - it has users and you can't require them to make changes.
-Allowing `.wait` means those users can still benefit this multithreaded version of `f`:
+Allowing `.wait` means those users can still benefit from this multi-threaded version of `f`:

 ```ts
 const f = (z: number): number => {